 Day 4: San Luis Obispo County to Santa Barbara

-Today can be coastal or inland.
+Today can go coastal or inland.
 Choose based on weather and what you want to do.

 - Coastal option: Pismo Beach, then south toward Santa Barbara.